simplistic6502/smb1-fds-conversion/README.md

 # Super Mario Bros.
-(FDS) MMC1 Port
+(FDS) UNROM Port

-A port of the disk version of Super Mario Bros. to the MMC1 mapper.
+A port of the disk version of Super Mario Bros. to the UNROM mapper.

 ## Download